nickbouldien/tweets-en-vivo/README.md

 (I know there are good alternatives to this such as [tweetdeck]([https://tweetdeck.twitter.com/]) or for a Go library, [go-twitter](https://github.com/dghubble/go-twitter/).
 This project is just for fun.)

-> the rules must follow Twitter's documentation.
-You can put your rules in the `/rules` directory and if desired, you can place "private rules" (not tracked by git) in the `/rules/private/` directory.

 ## quick demo
 ![tweets-en-vivo demo](demo.gif)

+## stream rules
+the rules must follow Twitter's documentation.
+You can put your rules in the `/rules` directory and if desired, you can place "private rules" (not tracked by git) in the `/rules/private/` directory.

 ## commands